astroDimitrios/git-novice/episodes/05-history.md

 ## Reverting a Commit

-Jennifer is collaborating with colleagues on her Python script.
-She realizes her last commit to the project's repository contained an error, and wants to undo it.
-Jennifer wants to undo correctly so everyone in the project's repository gets the correct change.
+Ahmed is collaborating with colleagues on a Python script.
+He realizes his last commit to the project's repository contained an error, and wants to undo it.
+Ahmed wants to undo it correctly so everyone in the project's repository gets the correct change.
 The command `git revert [erroneous commit ID]` will create a new commit that reverses the erroneous commit.

 The command `git revert` is
-different from `git restore -s [commit ID] .` because `git restore` returns the files not yet committed within the local repository to a previous state, whereas `git revert` reverses changes committed to the local and project repositories.
+different from `git restore -s [commit ID] .`.
+`git restore` restores files within the local repository to a previous state, whereas `git revert` restores the files to a previous state **and** adds then commits these changes to the local repository.
+So `git revert` here is the same as `git restore -s [commit ID]`
+followed by `git commit -am Reverts: [commit]`.

-Below are the right steps and explanations for Jennifer to use `git revert`, what is the missing command?
+Below are the right steps and explanations for Ahmed to use `git revert`, what is the missing command?

 1. `________ # Look at the git history of the project to find the commit ID`